popoory67/DX12_Rendering/README/README_EN.md

 It's been developing, not finished.<br>When you create this project in Visual Studio, you can test a basic rendering scene with a DirectX 12 device by running task graphs and handling vertex data on the GPU.

+### The way to control camera
+You can use keys 'W', 'A', 'S', and 'D' on the keyboard and the mouse scroll.

 ### Development goals
 * It is generally segmented into RHI, renderer, and object-based components that can then be released separately.
 * Beyond DirectX 12 rendering, it makes use of multi-threading to offer a productive rendering pipeline management system.